My name is Kevin Davenport and apparently, I have a blog.

 I have been squandering Earth’s atmosphere since 1978 and decided to tell anyone who cares all about it.
 I have a wide range of interests…everything, really.
 In another life, I was a freelance designer and taught computer animation.
 I decided to take a hard left from that world and I am now a Ph.D. candidate in experimental condensed matter physics at the University of Utah.
 Mathematics and physics have always been fascinating to me and, believe it or not, a large part of my design work.
 But, I really wanted to take it all the way.
 My current work focuses on the study of the electronic transport properties of materials, in particular organic materials used to create light-emitting diodes and photovoltaic cells.

-I live in Salt Lake City, Utah, which is a pretty great place, actually.
-I’ve travelled enough to know that everywhere is interesting and sucks in the same amount, just in different ways.
+My wife and I live in Salt Lake City, Utah, which is a pretty great place, actually.
+I’ve traveled enough to know that everywhere is interesting and sucks in the same amount, just in different ways.
 I enjoy this city and the nature surrounding it.
 You can truly experience every climate on Earth in our state…often all in the same day.

 I love to read books and have waaaaaaay more than any one person should have.
 I also love playing games, analog and digital, and I’m of the firm belief that if you truly want to know a person, you should play a game with them.
 I love music, particularly electronic music and classical music, and I play a variety of instruments, most notably the piano.

 I am very active in my local science outreach community.
 I recently worked with the NSF-funded STEM Ambassador Program (more information about that in on the Links page) and a group of game designers to turn my research into a board game.
 I’ve also had the opportunity to speak about my research, and science in general, to groups at the Utah Museum of Natural History, as well as to a large group of incarcerated men at our prison.
 This blog is really an extension of that impulse to communicate science to whoever will listen.